Norwood scale is a popular visual system for measuring male pattern hair loss. (often referred to as the Hamilton-Norwood scale)

 This condition affects more than half of UK men over the age of 50, and the Norwood scale uses simple pictures to chart its 7 stages.
 But the Norwood scale isn’t the only classification system available.
 Hair transplant surgeons and researchers may use an alternative reference to measure shedding, such as a scale that covers women only.

 However, the Norwood scale is the most popular option for specialists when assessing a man’s pattern baldness.
-They can use it as a chart to accurately diagnose hair loss, inform patients about possible treatments, and evaluate how effective those treatments can be.
+They can use it as a chart to accurately diagnose hair fall, inform patients about possible treatments, and evaluate how effective those treatments can be.

 In this post, we’ll take a closer look at the Norwood scale, beginning with its 7 stages.

 The Norwood scale measures the progression of pattern hair loss through the following 7 stages:

 No visible signs of balding or a thinning hairline.